List of enacting clauses

 An enacting clause is a short phrase that introduces the main provisions of a law enacted by a legislature.
 It is also called enacting formula or enacting words.
 It usually declares the source from which the law claims to derive its authority.

 In many countries, an enacting formula is not considered necessary and is simply omitted.
+When it is required, a common tactic by a bill's opponent is a motion to "strike the enacting clause", which would make the law unenforceable.

-The simplest enacting clauses merely cite the legislature by which the law has been adopted; for example the enacting clause used in Australia since 1990 is "The Parliament of Australia enacts."
-Alternatively an enacting clause may invoke the ultimate sovereign.
-For example, California, based on the principle of popular sovereignty, has the following enacting clause: "The People of the State of California do enact as follows."
+The simplest enacting clauses merely cite the legislature by which the law has been adopted; for example the enacting clause used in Australia since 1990 is "The Parliament of Australia enacts".